 Most rides are suitable for intermediate to experienced riders and unless specified operate on a no-drop policy – we’re a friendly bunch so just ask if you're unsure!

 The LGCC team reflect gravel as a culture as we all found our way to the activity from different means and gravel means something different to each of us.
 The team came together when Agris put out a note on Facebook looking for other gravel riders in London to go exploring with.
 Responding to Agris’ siren call, Francis & Agris met each other on what became our first two club rides in Epping Forest and Hertfordshire.

 Agris, founding member of the London Gravel CC, dedicated to promote human wellbeing in the context of cycling.
-Enthusiastic about cycling since age of 5, when he’s got his first bike as a birthday present.
+Enthusiastic about cycling since the age of 5, when he got his first bike as a birthday present.

-Has been unknowingly ‘gravel cycling’ already two decades ago, when smashing city roads and country trails on his old school MTB’s.
+Has been unknowingly ‘gravel cycling’ for two decades, when smashing city roads and country trails on his old school MTB’s.

 See you on two wheels!

 Francis is a co-founder of London Gravel.
 An experienced road cyclist and club captain who found ‘the way of the gravel’ three years ago when he bought a CX bike and set about exploring.
 After falling in love with the discipline and exploring all the trails surrey had to offer, keen to explore other parts of greater London, meeting his fellow LGCC team came at an opportune time.

 Francis is one of our South West ride leaders and leads most of our bikepacking trips and holidays.
 He is our British Cycling club secretary and oversees ride planning, making sure all our rides are conducted in a safe and responsible manner.